preetibyte/Library-Management-SQL-Project/README.md

 ```

 **Task 3: Delete a Record from the Issued Status Table**
--- Objective: Delete the record with issued_id = 'IS121' from the issued_status table.
+-- Delete the record with issued_id = 'IS121' from the issued_status table.
 ```sql
 SELECT * FROM issued_status
 WHERE issued_id = "IS121";